jakaskerjanc/rs_third_homework/README.md

 As a bonus challenge, you are invited to further optimize the inference phase of the MLP network and K-means algorithm by leveraging AVX-512 instructions, available on the AMD Genoa processor series deployed on the cluster.
 This task involves extending your existing AVX2 vectorized solution to utilize the wider AVX-512 registers and instruction set, allowing for greater parallelism and potentially higher throughput.
 Focus on adapting the same test function, now optimized for AVX-512, and ensure that the implementation maintains the same numerical correctness as previous versions.
 Once completed, analyze the performance by comparing the runtime of scalar, AVX2, and AVX-512 implementations on the same input data.

+Tip: Use the `-march=znver4` flag to compile your code with AVX-512 support.

 ## Literature and additional materials